ndroi/BTreeGui/Exe/readme.txt

-there are no Qt Libs(some Qtxxx.dll).
+there are no Qt Dlls(some Qtxxx.dll).
+Please add them yourself.